italocw/Parser/README.md

 This parser implementation describes a simple programing language, used only to didactic goals.
 The gramatic that defines this language is available in http://dei.unicap.br/~silvio/compiladores/parser (only in Portuguese).
-The symble table (topic 6 on the document) was not implemented yet.
-It will be implemented during the next weeks.
+The symble table (topic 6 on the document) was not implemented here.

 This project was being developed and tested using Java version "1.7.0_80" with NetBeans IDE 8.1 on Ubuntu 16.04 LTS (32 bits) environment.